neuefische/wd-flipped-classroom-curriculum/sessions/accessibility/README.md

 - You will be aware of the importance of accessibility
 - You will learn how to build accessible web applications

-### Why is the content of todays block so important for the students?
+### Why is the content of today's block that important for the students?

 > Why this topic is imporant is [part of the session itself](#why-should-i-care-about-accessibility)
 > :)

-### Raise a question to be answered by the end of the block!
+### Pose a question to be answered by the end of the block!

 ---